bljustice/enron-fraud-final-project/README.md

   | total_employee_worth | The sum of a person’s salary, bonus, and total stock value |
   | log_total_employee_worth | The log based transformation of the total_employee_worth variable |

   I created the new email feature to transform the existing percentage metric and see if that affected success of my algorithm.
 I created the financial variables based on assumptions known about why Enron eventually went bankrupt and what I thought most likely made an employee a POI, which was that they would most likely have higher sums of financial value than non-POIs.
 Thus, I created the total_employee_worth variable.
 I also transformed it using a natural log to see how much it would help the overall success of my classification system.
-Turns out, these new features actually decreased the F1 score, but my model ended up picking a pipeline that had an increased recall score.
-Below is both the pipeline chosen and it's evaluation metrics.
+Below is the pipeline chosen by my model and its evaluation metrics based on this.

   ```python
   Pipeline(steps=[('feat', PCA(copy=True, n_components=3, whiten=False)), ('classifier', AdaBoostClassifier(algorithm='SAMME.R',